19317362/Install-Oracle/InstallOracle-1.0.3/README.txt

 Object:
 --------
-This package goal is to provide a set of scripts to install Oracle 12c Single Instance on a REDHAT 7 environment.
+This package goal is to provide a set of scripts to install Oracle 12c Single Instance on a REDHAT 6 or 7 environment.
-It does use the silent isntall mode in order to create the ORACLE_HOME and to create a database.
+It does use the silent install mode in order to create the ORACLE_HOME and to create a database.

 Restriction:
 ------------